Va11eyard/Books_Library/README.md

   - Allows you to translate a word to another language.
 - **The New York Times bestsellers:**
   - Provides information about book reviews and The New York Times Best Sellers lists.
+- **Dictionary:**
-- **Dictionary** - Enter any word and choose language, after get a meaning of word.
+  - Enter any word and choose language, after get a meaning of word.

 ##
 **Note that Weather information and Translator is just additional APIs which has nothing to do with requierments, while Books and Dictionary is APIs about my theme.**